feast-dev/feast/docs/specs/online_store_format.md

 message RedisKeyV2 {
   string project = 1;
   // alphabetical order (using `String::compareTo`).
   repeated string entity_names = 2;
   // same length as entity_names
   repeated feast.types.Value entity_values = 3;
 }
 ```

 This message is then serialized to a byte array and used as a Redis key.

 The value in Redis itself is a key-value map.
 It is a Redis Hash that stores feature names and corresponding feature values.
-To compute the Redis Hash field names used to look up feature values in the Hash, all feature references are hashed as `Murmur3_32(table_name + ":" + feature_name)`.
-We also store the timestamp for that entity row (a set of features) under field named  `"_ts:" + table_name` in the same Redis Hash.
+To compute the Redis Hash field names used to look up feature values in the Hash, all feature references are hashed as `Murmur3_32(table_name + ":" + feature_name)`, using the little-endian byte representation of the hash value.
+We also store the timestamp for that entity row (a set of features) under a field named  `"_ts:" + table_name` in the same Redis Hash.

-The values in the Redis Hash are encoded as serialized `Value` protos for feature values (defined in `feast.types`), and serialized `google.protobuf.Timestamp` proto for the entity row timestamp.
+The values in the Redis Hash are encoded as serialized `feast.types.Value` protos for feature values, and serialized `google.protobuf.Timestamp` protos for the entity row timestamp.

 Here's an example of how the entire thing looks like: